What Medical Laboratory Scientist / Medical Technologist Do

 Laboratory results account for approximately 80 percent of the information used by a doctor to establish a diagnosis.

 There is an extreme shortage of medical laboratory personnel across the United States.
 The U.S. Department of Labor projects that the employment of clinical laboratory workers is expected to grow by 14 percent between 2008 and 2018, faster than the average for all occupation, and fewer than 5,000 graduate from accredited programs each year.
 The average age of the laboratory workforce is 43.7 and rising.
 In addition, the volume of laboratory tests continues to increase with both population growth and the development of new types of tests.
-Already a Medical Technologist, then Apply for a job at Comanche County Memorial Hospital.
+Already a Medical Laboratory Scientist, then Apply for a job at Comanche County Memorial Hospital.

 Salaries

-Medical laboratory scientists possess the skills necessary for financial, operations, marketing, and human resource management of the clinical laboratory.
+Medical Laboratory Scientists possess the skills necessary for financial, operations, marketing, and human resource management of the clinical laboratory.

 Certification